 Community Connectedness: Civic Engagement and Volunteer Opportunities

 Community connectedness is the measure of how people in a community come together and interact.
 It is a sense of personal responsibility individuals feel to uphold their obligations to directly address an issue or work with others in a community to solve a problem.
 As Americans, we thrive off of our creative ingenuity to solve complex problems.
 People often get involved at a local level by joining groups that they care about in their community.
 By surveying older adults about our interests, community organizations can offer meaningful volunteer opportunities at a central location that interested volunteers can visit or call to learn about volunteer openings.
 As older adults, we acquire accumulated wisdom and creativity throughout our life.
 These volunteer opportunities allow us to use our skills to benefit our communities and feel a sense of accomplishment and connectedness.
 Volunteering can positively impact people who volunteer as well as those helped by volunteers, a few benefits include; satisfaction with life, improved health and well-being, boosts self-esteem, personal accomplishment and overall functioning.
-All communities benefit from residents who are engaged with one another and who invest their time and interest in community activities.
-(Frameworks Institute, 2017)
+All communities benefit from residents who are engaged with one another and who invest their time and interest in community activities (Frameworks Institute, 2017).
+Community connectedness: civic engagement and volunteer opportunities characteristics of aging-friendly communities include:

 **In order to maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Characteristics main page.